Quality-Corner/qualitycorner/README.md

 ### Technologies
 - Docker
 - Jenkins
+    - Download Jenkins.zip from project and unzip on your docker host
-    - Folder structure used for running docker container with persistent data.
+    - Run docker container on your docker host with mapped port and storage volumes
     - docker run -p 8080:8080 -v `<Your Path to Jenkins Folder>`:/var/jenkins_home jenkinsci/blueocean
 - Java
 - TestNG